MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/data-that-the-telemetry-agent-collects-in-office.md

 - Information about files that are not in the Most Recently Used list.

 > [!IMPORTANT]
-> - Office Telemetry Dashboard is an on-premises tool that collects usage and health data about the Office documents and solutions, such as add-ins, used in your organization.
+> - Office Telemetry Dashboard is an on-premises tool that collects inventory, usage, and health data about the Office documents and solutions, such as add-ins, used in your organization.
 The data is primarily designed to help your organization with application compatibility testing.
-> - Data collected for the Office Telemetry Dashboard is stored in a SQL Server database controlled by your organization and the data collected is ***not*** sent to Microsoft.
+> - Data collected for Office Telemetry Dashboard is stored in a SQL Server database controlled by your organization and the data collected is ***not*** sent to Microsoft.
 For more information, see [Data collected by the agent for Office Telemetry Dashboard](data-that-the-telemetry-agent-collects-in-office.md).
-> - Data collected for the Office Telemetry Dashboard is different than Office diagnostic data, which can be sent to Microsoft.
+> - Data collected for Office Telemetry Dashboard is different than Office diagnostic data, which can be sent to Microsoft.
 For more information about Office diagnostic data, see [Overview of privacy controls for Office 365 ProPlus](../privacy/overview-privacy-controls.md).
 > - Settings used to manage Office Telemetry Dashboard have no impact on Office diagnostic data and vice versa.
 For more information about managing Office diagnostic data, see [Use policy settings to manage privacy controls for Office 365 ProPlus](../privacy/manage-privacy-controls.md).